carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 Navigating the example data sets provides not only a demonstration of the data organization but also the diversity that the standard enables.

 #### **eeg_face13 example**
-The eeg_face13 examples data set (https://github.com/bids-standard/bids-examples/tree/bep021_ephys_derivatives/eeg_face13) not only demonstrates the layout of the raw sample data in the standard but also contains an example of storing the output of the EEG-IP-L pipeline as a derivative state of sample.
+The eeg_face13 examples data set (https://github.com/bids-standard/bids-examples/tree/bep021_ephys_derivatives/eeg_face13) not only demonstrates the layout of the raw sample data in the standard but also contains an example of storing the output of the EEG-IP-L pipeline as a derivative state of the sample.

 #### **eeg_face13 example root folder**
 The root folder of the project's BIDS structure contains high level project information and a directory for each participant.